jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 b.
 X
 6. True or False – X was originally not opensourced by MIT in 1984
 a.
 True
-7. For Ubuntu 18.04 what is the default desktop environment being used?
+7. What is the model that the X server uses to render screens?
-GNOME or GNOME3
+Client Server
 8. What is the name of the successor GUI compositor to X being created by the X.org foundation?
 c.
 Wayland Project
 9. What is the name of Ubuntu’s own GUI compositor replacement for X?
 (Just the name.
 a.
 Mir
 10. What are the 3 types of Linux window managers?
 Compositing, Stacking, and Tiling
 11. There are 4 major Linux desktop environments in use today: which grouping is correct?
 d.
 KDE, GNOME, Xfce, LXDE